peterhaefliger/hugo/content/blog/linguistic-silos.md

 ![14. slide 11](/images/blog/linguistic-silos/dodvilnius2025_ignite_peterhaefliger_linguisticsilos_pg11.png)

 Well, no, because in Slavic languages there is the "inclusive we".
-A very nice concept which we lack in English o German.
+A very nice concept which we lack in English or German.

 ![15. slide 12](/images/blog/linguistic-silos/dodvilnius2025_ignite_peterhaefliger_linguisticsilos_pg12.png)

 Then there is the gender of the sun.

 In German it's female, in Italian male.
-Maybe because in Germany, people used to long for sweet warmth after a long cold winter, while in Italy they always knew the destructive force of the hot sun.
+Maybe because in Germany, people used to long for some sweet _warmth_ after a long cold winter, while in Italy they always knew the destructive force of _the_ hot sun.

 ![16. slide 13](/images/blog/linguistic-silos/dodvilnius2025_ignite_peterhaefliger_linguisticsilos_pg13.png)

 Experience and culture shape langage.

-And research done by linguists like [Lera Boroditsky](http://lera.ucsd.edu/) shows that this also works the other way: Language shapes the mental model and even the perception of the world.
+And research done by linguists like [Lera Boroditsky](http://lera.ucsd.edu/) shows that this also works the other way round: Language shapes the mental model and even the perception of the world.

 ![17. slide 14](/images/blog/linguistic-silos/dodvilnius2025_ignite_peterhaefliger_linguisticsilos_pg14.png)